4pplet/cyber60/README.md

 - Voltage measurement and power consumption for revision A1/A2 is not fully verified
 - RGB-led is not implemented in ZMK yet
 - Buzzer support is not implemented in ZMK yet
-- B2-revision should be safe to use.
-B1 is tested with issues, issues fixed in B2 but not prototyped yet.